apache/trafficcontrol/docs/source/api/cdns_name_federations.rst

 :cname:           The Canonical Name (CNAME) used by the federation
 :deliveryService: An object with keys that provide identifying information for the Delivery Service using this federation

-	:id:    The integral, unique identifer for the Delivery Service
+	:id:    The integral, unique identifier for the Delivery Service
 	:xmlId: The Delivery Service's uniquely identifying 'xml_id'

 :description: An optionally-present field containing a description of the field